Unbounded domains in hierarchically hyperbolic groups: Consequences

 \begin{coro} Infinite torsion groups are not HHGs. \end{coro}

-\begin{proof} If $G$ is an infinite HHG, then by Theorem~\ref{thm:eyries}, it acts on its finite (and nonempty) set of eyries $\mathcal E(G)$.
+\begin{proof} According to Theorem~\ref{thm:eyries}, if $G$ is an infinite HHG, then it acts on its finite (and nonempty) set of eyries $\mathcal E(G)$.
 The kernel of this action is a finite index subgroup $H$.
 Let $W\in\mathcal E(G)$ be an eyrie of $G$.
 Since $H$ fixes $W$, we have an isometric action of $H$ on $\C W$, which is an unbounded hyperbolic space.
 Since $\pi_W:G\to\C W$ is coarsely onto and $H$ has finite index in $G$, the action is cobounded.
 It follows that $H$ has an element acting loxodromically on $\C W$ \cite[\S3]{capracecornuliermonodtessera:amenable}, and this element must have infinite order. \end{proof}